Psychology postgraduate research degrees

 What can a postgraduate research degree do for my career?

 Once you complete your postgraduate research degree, you'll be a highly-skilled researcher with the knowledge and skills to make an impact in many different industries.

 Your postgraduate research qualification demonstrates to potential employers that you're an intelligent, capable and motivated person, with provable abilities and experience in critical thinking, problem-solving, project management, communication, leadership and creativity.

 Explore the work we're doing across the 4 areas of expertise within our Psychology research.

-We're exploring evolutionary processes and the comparison of humans with other animals, in order to study the origins of behaviour.
+In the Centre for Comparative and Evolutionary Psychology, we're exploring evolutionary processes and the comparison of humans with other animals, in order to study the origins of behaviour.

 We're translating ideas in psychology into practical solutions to develop tools to improve lifestyles and wellbeing.